What is your building cost, per square foot?

 I already have a lot.
 What can I build on it?

 ....
 This is another one of those tricky questions, but one that is very important to address before you get too attached to a plan.
 There are restrictions that different entities can place on a plot of land that you may not be aware of.
 There could be a sewer line running right through the middle of your lot.
 Can you think of anything worse than securing your financing for your dream home, beginning the project, then discovering that your plan isn't going to work on your lot?
 Or that it's going to cost you an additional $20,000 to make it doable?
 Yeah, it’s not a fun situation.
 Let's find that out in the beginning, and plan for it!

 How do I select a builder?

-Selecting a builder comes down to three simple things: find someone you like, find someone you can trust, and find someone you know is competent.
-In our discovery meetings, we want you to pick our brains.
-Ask us difficult questions and see what we say.
-In addition, ask for our reference list and talk to our previous clients.
-There is no better way of finding out what it's like working with us than talking to people who already have.
+....
+I'm sure you're thinking, "Ok, here comes the sales pitch."...
+Nope, not gonna happen.
+We're not going to push ourselves on you, because we know that we're not a right fit for everyone and everyone isn't a right fit for us.
+That being said, selecting a builder comes down to three simple things: find someone you like, find someone you can trust, and find someone you know is competent.
+Schedule a discovery meeting with a few builders and pick their brains a bit.
+Ask them difficult questions and see what they say.
+Then ask for a reference list and talk to their previous clients.
+There is no better way of finding out what it's like working with a builder than talking to people who already have.

-It's YOUR job site, you should be allowed, and even encouraged, to visit regularly!
-We welcome you, and we love it when a homeowner is actively involved in the construction process.
+....
+If your builder DOESN'T want you on your own jobsite, it's because they're trying to hide something.
+It's YOUR jobsite, you should be allowed, and even encouraged, to visit regularly!
+We welcome this, and we love it when a homeowner is actively involved in the construction of their home.